 If you have a current points balance of 10,000 or more, you can also redeem your points before they expire.
 You can review your Evidation points total and see if you’re eligible to redeem a reward under “My Points” when signed into your Evidation account.

 Additional details about points expiration

-All of your Evidation points will expire on the date that is 12 months from the last day you were “active”.
+All of your Evidation points will expire on the date that is 12 months from the last day you were “active.”
 You have until 11:59 p.m.
-Pacific Time on the day before expiry to reactivate your points by completing an offer or to redeem any existing points totaling 10,000 or more.
+Pacific Time on the day before expiry to reactivate your points by completing a card or to redeem any existing points totaling 10,000 or more.

 Example 2: Alex, an Evidation Member with a points balance of 8,000, has not been “active” since December 18, 2022.
 If no action is taken, Alex’s points will expire on December 18, 2023.
-On November 19, 2023, Alex opened their Evidation account and completed one offer.
-By completing an offer, Alex was able to keep their 8,000+ points and not worry about points expiration.
+On November 19, 2023, Alex opened their Evidation account and completed one card.
+By completing a card, Alex was able to keep their 8,000+ points and not worry about points expiration.